-During the Grade R year, the groundwork and preparation for the primary school is achieved using enhanced and slightly advanced activities including movement, art, drama, speech and crafts in the acquisition of pre-academic skills.
+During the grade R year, the groundwork and preparation for the primary school is achieved using enhanced and slightly advanced activities including movement, art, drama, speech and crafts in the acquisition and mastering of pre-academic skills.

-Going to school on a working farm has so many advantages!
+Going to school on Rosemary Hill Farm has so many advantages!
 The children go on nature walks, increasing their awareness of the world around them as they witness first-hand the seasonal changes.
 It is also a good time to work on the children’s gross motor skills when they have to balance over a fallen tree trunk, jump across a water stream or run flat out in a field.

-The children follow a weekly rhythm that is made up as follows:
+The children follow a weekly rhythm made up as follows:

 - They paint, draw, bake, garden and create beautiful beeswax figurines on the respective days of the week.